 - (a) Authority to Practice Before the Court. - (1) Rule.
 Only members of the court's bar may represent parties before the court. - (2) Exceptions. - (A) Pro Se.
 A nonmember may represent him or herself in a case. - (B) U.S. Government Attorneys.
 A nonmember who is an attorney may represent the United States, or an officer or agency of the United States. - (C) Pro Hac Vice.
-A nonmember who is an attorney may represent parties in a case if the nonmember: - (i) is admitted to practice as an attorney in another United States court or the highest court of any state; - (ii) is a member in good standing of the bar in every jurisdiction where the attorney is admitted to practice; - (iii) is not currently suspended or subject to other disciplinary action with respect to the person's practice; - (iv) has certified that he or she will abide by the Seventh Circuit Standards of Professional Conduct and these rules; - (v) has paid the required filing fee; and - (vi) has applied for, and been granted by the court, leave to appear in the case. - (3) Foreign Legal Consultants.
+Attorneys admitted pro hac vice pursuant to Local Rule 83-6 may represent parties in a case. - (3) Foreign Legal Consultants.
 Foreign legal consultants may not be admitted to practice in the court (despite the provisions of Rule 5 of the Indiana Rules for the Admission to the Bar and the Discipline of Attorneys). - (b) Bar Membership.
-The bar consists of those persons who: - (1) have been admitted by the court to practice and have signed the roll of attorneys; and

-(2) have not resigned or been disbarred or suspended from the bar.
+The bar consists of those persons who: - (1) have been admitted by the court to practice and have signed the roll of attorneys; and - (2) have not resigned or been disbarred or suspended from the bar.